kitchissippi-robotics/kitchissippi-delta/README.md

 - 1.75mm filament driven through 2mm ID / 4mm OD PTFE tubing.
 - Carriage and mounts are based around the current J Head design with no consideration for other groovemounted hotends at this time - it will be made more modular in the future
 - Fan shrouding is designed for the needs of a J Head running at elevated temperatures, there is a 25mm x 10mm fan aimed at the cooling fins in the PEEK/cold-end portion of the design - always on.
-- Ducting may be beneficial to other similar hotends, however I would not recommend using the Carriage - Core piece with an all-metal hotend unless it has been printed in a high temperature plastic, such as ABS or Nylon
+- Ducting may be beneficial to other similar hotends, however I would not recommend using the Effector - Core piece with an all-metal hotend unless it has been printed in a high temperature plastic, such as ABS or Nylon
 - Dual 25mm x 10mm fans ducted around the hotend towards the print immediately below the carriage for plastics that need active cooling - software controlled.
+- The above description of the effector unit will be completely revised in v3.2 with the aim of cooling only the hotend fins, the dual 25mm print cooling fans provided negligible benefits

 ###Movement: